 - National Cooperative Business Association

 - US Federation of Worker Cooperatives (USFWC)

 How PACA was formed

-Born in the planning stages of the June 13, 2012 conference, the Philadelphia Area Cooperative Alliance is continuing to make progress on its own organizational development in the midst of its varied projects.
-In February 2012 a commitment was made to creating a membership organization for area co-ops with a board and staff.
-In March PACA formulated its mission: “to improve the Philadelphia region by growing the cooperative economy.”
+The Philadelphia Area Cooperative Alliance (PACA) was born in the planning stages of the June 13, 2012 conference.
+In February 2012, a commitment was made to creating a membership organization for area co-ops with a board and staff.
+In March, PACA formulated its mission: “to improve the Philadelphia region by growing the cooperative economy.”